History of Chris Paul in Timeline

 On December 17, 2008, Chris Paul set the NBA record for consecutive games with a steal at 106.

-In 2008, Chris Paul earned All-NBA honors and All-Defensive honors for the first time, and he led the NBA in steals for the first time.
+In 2008, Chris Paul earned All-NBA honors, All-Defensive honors and also led the NBA in steals.

 In 2008, Chris Paul revealed that he is a Christian and attends church every Sunday whenever possible.

-In 2008, at the Beijing Olympics, Chris Paul played a key role off the bench, scoring 13 points in a gold medal game victory against Spain.
+In 2008, during the Olympics in Beijing, Chris Paul played a key role off the bench, scoring 13 points in a gold medal game victory against Spain.
 Team USA finished the competition with a perfect 8–0 record.

-In 2009, Chris Paul continued to earn All-NBA honors and All-Defensive honors, and he again led the NBA in steals and assists.
+In 2009, Chris Paul earned All-NBA honors, All-Defensive honors, and also led the NBA in steals and assists.

-In early February 2010, Chris Paul tore cartilage in his left knee and was sidelined for over a month by surgery, causing him to miss the All-Star Game.
+In early February 2010, Chris Paul tore cartilage in his left knee and was sidelined for over a month by surgery, forcing him to miss the All-Star Game.

 2010: Concussion Injury

-In 2010-11, Chris Paul suffered a concussion on March 6 after colliding with Cavaliers guard Ramon Sessions.
-He was carried off the court on a stretcher, but returned two games later.
+In 2010, Chris Paul suffered a concussion on March 6 after colliding with Cavaliers guard Ramon Sessions and being carried off the court on a stretcher.

 September 10, 2011: Marriage to Jada Crawley